 Over the past two centuries, U.S. Census enumerators (interviewers) rarely asked questions about women’s employment outside the home.
 However, in 1940, the census published a chart on women’s work that gives us a base for understanding how women’s work changed in the last half of the 20th century.

 The percentage of women at work rose steadily after 1940.
-By 1976, 51.5 per cent of the female population of North Dakota worked for pay.
+By 1976, 51.5 per cent of the entire female population (including adults and children) of North Dakota worked for pay.
 In 1988, that number rose again to 60.2 per cent.

 The 1960 census adds a little more information.
 About 57 per cent of the working women were married.
 The percentage of clerical workers in 1960, 24 per cent, was about the same as in 1940.
 (See Image 3.)
 More women worked as farm laborers or managers in 1960 than in 1940.